OTT Streaming – What Every Broadcaster Must Know in 2024

 Pricing:

 Wowza offers several different packages.
-These are split into two main tiers: Streaming Cloud and Streaming Engine.
+These are split into two main tiers: Wowza Video (Cloud Streaming) and Wowza Streaming Engine (Private Cloud & On-Prem Streaming)

-The Wowza Streaming Cloud offers three distinct pricing plans and services.
-Live Event Pricing, monthly plans include:
+The Wowza Video Cloud Streaming tier offers three distinct pricing plans and services:

 Wowza offers professional broadcast support for your OTT content; however, you will need to use a third-party integration to monetize your content if you use Wowza for your video hosting needs.